docker/opensource/docs/project/software-required.md

 ### Get a GitHub account

-To contribute to the Docker project, you will need a <a href="https://github.com" target="_blank">GitHub account</a>.
+To contribute to the Docker project, you will need a [GitHub account](https://github.com).
 A free account is fine.
 All the Docker project repositories are public and visible to everyone.

 You should also have some experience using both the GitHub application and `git`